Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Q-Save

 \subsection{Training Strategy}

-\textbf{SFT Cold Start. }We propose a three-stage training strategy for Q-Save.
-To ensure basic format-following ability and task familiarity, we first perform supervised fine-tuning (SFT) as the cold-start.
+\textbf{SFT Cold Start. }We adopt a three-stage training strategy to balance format correctness, scoring accuracy, and stability.
+We first perform supervised fine-tuning (SFT) as the cold start to ensure basic format-following ability and task familiarity.

-\textbf{RL Warm Up. }We further train the SFT checkpoint using Generative Ranked Policy Optimization (GRPO) implemented via the open-source video reinforcement learning framework Verl~\cite{verl}, with data from another smaller video dataset we constructed.
-Details of this dataset are provided in Appendix A.1.
+\textbf{RL Warm Up. }We further train the SFT checkpoint using Group Relative Policy Optimization (GRPO), implemented in the open-source video reinforcement learning framework Verl~\cite{verl}.
+This stage strengthens alignment to evaluation objectives and improves robustness beyond supervised fitting.
+We use an additional smaller video dataset we constructed; details are provided in Appendix Sec.~\ref{RL_dataset}.

-\textit{Accuracy Reward. }The accuracy reward is designed to directly guide the model to learn precise matching between its output and the true discrete labels of video reasoning tasks.
-The reward is determined by the degree of matching, and the design principle of this reward signal is as follows: it is assigned a value of 1 if it matches the true discrete label in this dimension, and 0 if there is a mismatch.
+\textit{1) Accuracy Reward. }The accuracy reward is designed to directly guide the model to learn precise matching between its output and the true discrete labels of video reasoning tasks.
+The design principle of this reward signal is as follows: it is assigned a value of 1 if it matches the true discrete label in this dimension, and 0 if there is a mismatch.
 The formal definition is as follows: